smy1/auto-peer/README.md

 ## REMEMBER TO INSTALL PACKAGES
 python .\drei.py x33.csv ##code the file "x33.csv"
 ```
-5. The script will then prompt us for answers:
+5. The script will then prompt for answers:
    - **Question 1**: Are we using (G)emini or (O)penAI? **Possible input**: `g` or `o`
    - **Question 2**: Which model are we using? **Example input**: `gemini-2.0-flash` or `gpt-4o-mini`
    - **Question 3**: Are we using a(n) (U)nguided, (D)efined, or (F)ull prompt? **Possible input**: `u` or `d` or `f` (Any other response will be treated as calling for an unguided prompt.)